konsumer/pdpi/README.md

 To use the synth, get MAIN.pd running on boot, and send it a `PROGRAM_CHANGE` message to switch instruments.

-Open up the patch in puredata from `modules/{PROGRAM NUMBER}.pd` to see how it works.
+Open up the patch in puredata from `modules/{PROGRAM NUMBER}/main.pd` to see how it works.

 If you don't have a MIDI keyboard handy, you can open `modules/vcontroller.pd` to send messages using your computer keyboard.